ingogriebsch/spring-hateoas-siren/README.md

 The media type for [Siren][siren] is defined as `application/vnd.siren+json`.

 ## Documentation
+The url to the Reference documentation has the following pattern:

+> `<scheme>://<host>/spring-hateoas-siren/<version>/index.html`

-The Reference documentation of the current SNAPSHOT version can be found [here][spring-hateoas-siren-docs].
+The value `current` is used for the path segment `<version>` if the url points to the Reference documentation of the current SNAPSHOT version (the documentation can be found [here][spring-hateoas-siren-current-docs]).
+The Reference documentation of a specific version can be addressed if the path segment `<version>` of the url is replaced with a specifc release version.
+For example, the Reference documentation of version 1.0.0 can be addressed if the path segment `<version>` is replaced with `1.0.0` (the documentation can be found [here][spring-hateoas-siren-1.0.0-docs]).

+The url to the API documentation has the following pattern:

+> `<scheme>://<host>/spring-hateoas-siren/<version>/apidocs/index.html`

-The API documentation of the current SNAPSHOT version can be found [here][spring-hateoas-siren-javadoc].
+The value `current` is used for the path segment `<version>` if the url points to the Reference documentation of the current SNAPSHOT version (the documentation can be found [here][spring-hateoas-siren-current-apidocs]).
-The Reference/API documentation of a specific version can be addressed if the path segment `current` of the url is replaced with the specifc version.
+The Reference documentation of a specific version can be addressed if the path segment `<version>` of the url is replaced with a specifc release version.
-For example, the reference documentation of version 1.0.0 can be addressed if the path segment `current` is replaced with `1.0.0`.
+For example, the Reference documentation of version 1.0.0 can be addressed if the path segment `<version>` is replaced with `1.0.0` (the documentation can be found [here][spring-hateoas-siren-1.0.0-apidocs]).

 ## Integration
-Please check section [Setup][spring-hateoas-siren-docs-setup] of the documentation to understand how to integrate this library into your project.
+Please check section [Setup][spring-hateoas-siren-current-docs-setup] of the documentation to understand how to integrate this library into your project.
 The latest RELEASE version is available through [Maven Central][maven-central].
 The latest SNPASHOT version is available through the [Sonatype Snapshots Repository][sonatype-snapshots-repository].